pendle-finance/documentation/docs/Developers/Integration/LPOracle.md

 Please make sure you have a good understanding of how Pendle prices PT before learning more about LP oracle (see more about PT oracles [here](./PTOracle.md)).
 :::

-The Pendle's LP token represents an user's share in Pendle AMM pairing up PT and SY.
+The Pendle's LP token represents an user's share in Pendle AMM which pairs up PT and SY.

 SY is the interest-bearing token wrapper which enables depositing from and redeeming from underlying asset with no additional fee or price impact.
-PT can be traded to and from SY/underlying asset with our AMM, with a built-in geometric mean pricing module.
+PT can be traded to and from SY/underlying asset using our AMM, with a built-in geometric mean pricing module.

 ## About LP Oracle

 LP oracle returns the estimated TWAP exchange rate between LP token and underlying asset.
-Our approach for LP pricing is to simulate a hypthetical trade on the AMM so that its PT spot price matches PT price from PT Oracle before using market state to calculate LP price.
+Our approach for LP pricing is to simulate a hypothetical trade on the AMM so that its PT spot price matches PT price from PT oracle before using market state to calculate LP price.

-A detailed work on the math for this approach can be found [here](...).
+A detailed work on the math for this approach can be found [here](https://github.com/pendle-finance/pendle-v2-resources/blob/main/docs/LP_Oracle_Doc.pdf).

 ## Oracle preparation